egel-lang/entanglement/bell/qm.md

 Bell isn't wrong in assuming a definite state (that could also be a probability distribution)

-Bell is wrong is assuming a definite state _results_ in a definite measurement
+Bell is wrong in assuming a definite state _results_ in a definite measurement

 prove 'spooky action at a distance': show changing $a$ changes the distribution at $b$